-When people ask is Save the Children a good charity, we let our results, financial statements and our charity ratings speak for themselves.
-Save the Children works to create lasting, positive change in the lives of children in more than 120 countries worldwide, including the United States.
+When people ask if Save the Children is a good charity, we let our results, financial statements and our charity ratings speak for themselves.

-It is because of our commitment to children that Save the Children’s ratings rank high among other nonprofit organizations.
-Charity watchers, prestigious publishers, consumer advocates and others agree about our reputation — Save the Children is a top charity.
+It is because of our commitment to children that we rank high among other nonprofit organizations.
+Charity watchers, prestigious publishers, consumer advocates and others agree — Save the Children is a top charity that you can trust.
 Below are just a few of the ratings we’ve received:

 Most Recent Rating for Save the Children: Four Stars